moneytree/mt-link-javascript-sdk/docs/README.md

 mtLinkSdk.authorize();
 // after redirect from moneytree back to your app's redirectUri const token = mtLinkSdk.exchangeToken();
-const tokenInfo = mtLinkSdk.tokenInfo(token.access_token)
+const tokenInfo = mtLinkSdk.tokenInfo(token.access_token);
 ```

-You can also use the [authorizeUrl](/types/classes/MtLinkSdk.html#authorizeUrl ':ignore') method to generate the authorization url without opening it immetiately.
+You can also use the [authorizeUrl](types/classes/MtLinkSdk.html#authorizeUrl ':ignore') method to generate the authorization url without opening it immediately.

 ### Passwordless Onboarding